-The next, 66th Lindau Nobel Laureate Meeting will be taking place from June 26th up until July 1st and will be dedicated to the field of Physics.
+The next, 67th Lindau Nobel Laureate Meeting will be taking place from June 25th up until June 30th 2017 and will be dedicated to the field of Chemistry.

 The Scientific Committee of the Foundation, though its members’ knowledge and long teaching experience and under the Presidency of Prof. Dimitris Nanopoulos, is responsible for the preliminary selection of those that will competing for a place in the Lindau Meetings; the Committee has been established in order to choose and recommend to the Lindau Meetings organizers for their final approval, a pre-defined number of graduate and post graduate students, PhD Candidates, PhD and Post PhD researchers of outstanding research work and significant academic profile.